.NET Indexing

 Size of index requests

-When performing index requests, you should not exceed the maximum request size (by default, 50 MB).
+When performing index requests, you should not exceed the maximum request size (which is 50 MB by default).

 Note